Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 In urban areas, public transportation and bicycles are an alternative.

-Especially in urban areas, taxis, rental cars, and car sharing are more economical than owning a car.
+Taxis, rental cars, and car sharing are more economical than owning a car, especially in urban areas.
 We recommend using them only when necessary.

-Is it possible to get married and raise children on a monthly salary of 200,000 yen?
+Is it possible to get married and raise children on a monthly take-home pay of 200,000 yen?

 The reality is that it is extremely difficult to get married and raise children on a take-home pay of 200,000 yen.

-Raising children is particularly costly, so measures such as both spouses working or having second jobs are necessary.
+Raising children is particularly costly, so measures such as dual-income households or side jobs are necessary.

-The reality of married life on a monthly salary of 200,000 yen
+The reality of married life on a take-home pay of 200,000 yen

 item